indigo-dc/oidc-agent/gitbook/oidc-token.md

 ```
 ## oidc-token and Scopes
 The ```--scope``` flag can be used to specify specific scopes.
 The returned
 access token will be only valid for these scope values.
-The flag takes a space
-delimited list of scope values that has to be a subset of the scope values
-registered for this client.
+The flag takes one scope, but multiple scopes can be passed by using this options multiple times.
+All passed scope values have to be registered for this client.

 If the flag is not provided the default scope is used.